The Succession to Muhammad: Reception

 Andrew J. Newman praised the work, stating it had "laid down a marker", and the critics would need to raise their standard of scholarship.
 James E. Lindsay considered the book a "compelling re-assessment of the Rashidun" period and a "welcome addition" to historiography of early Islam which those interested in Islamic history should read.
 The reader is sometimes "taken aback" by the attacks on various characters.
 Elton L. Daniel called the book "erudite, complex, and fascinating", praising it for "counter-balancing popular views about origins and development of Shi'ism".
 In his view, Madelung "has an axe to grind" against earlier scholars writing on the subject, and criticized Madelung's approach to sources where accounts supporting his case are accepted as coming from "best" and "most reliable" sources whereas contradicting ones are dismissed as "baseless" and "unreliable".
-According to William A. Graham, the book gives a "readable account of the earliest history" of the Islamic community, but the author's approach to sift through anecdotal and contradictory accounts while extrapolating motives and assessing motivations of actors based on intuition in search of "poetical truth" is surprising.
+According to William A. Graham, the book gives a "readable account of the earliest history" of the Islamic community, but the author's approach to sift through anecdotal and contradictory accounts while extrapolating motives of actors based on intuition in search of "poetical truth" is surprising.

 In the view of Keith Lewinstein, the work will be a useful reference for Muslim traditions on the events after Muhammad's death.
 He criticized Madelung's uncritical attitude towards early Arabic sources which he uses to recover "precise words, thoughts, and even emotions of the principal actors."
 The approach to admitting and dismissing evidence is arbitrary, elements colored by later disputes are taken at face value, and traditions identified by the author to contain partisan or legendary elements are nevertheless admitted without justification if it suits the argument.
 According to Michael G. Morony, the work is possibly the "fullest account" of the first four caliphs in English and it is a "judicious and honestly critical" account of the events.
 But this does not save him from "self-serving, tendentious arguments."
 He criticized Madelung's argument that hereditary succession was norm in the day for it was usually military action which decided succession, with the exception of the Sasanians.
 Traditions supporting the author's arguments are highlighted while those opposing it are ignored.
 Madelung seems to be concerned more with "what should have happened" rather than what did happen.